CPU

 Accept the UAC prompt — admin rights are needed to register the LibreHardwareMonitor scheduled task.

 The app starts to the tray.
-Click the icon to open the dashboard or access Settings, Status, and About.
+Click the icon to open the dashboard or access Settings, Status, About, and Updates & Changelog.

 All versions available on the GitHub Releases page.